Augmenting software engineering with AI - The ai4se taxonomy and its use

 As the vast quantities of software code have accumulated over time, the term "Big Code" has evolved (see, for example,~\citep{markovtsev2018public,ortin2016big,vechev2016programming}): Not only can the available code be reused, extended and analysed, it can also be used to train ML models, enabling the application of AI for SE on a large scale~\citep{li2023starcoder}.
 The term big code signals a fundamental shift in the analysis and construction of software, moving from a focus on the formal logic of a single program to identifying statistical patterns within vast repositories of source code. \citet{allamanis2014learning} considered the statistical properties of code to be similar to those of natural language, meaning code is full of learnable, predictable patterns.
 This observation later led to the formulation of the naturalness hypothesis~\citep{allamanis_survey_2017}.

-\section{Models in Software Engineering}
+\subsection{Models in Software Engineering}

-According to the IEEE Software Engineering Body of Knowledge (SWEBOK~\citep{swebok2024}, see also Figure~\ref{figSWEBOK}), the software lifecycle is comprised of distinct phases and activities that can be described as knowledge areas, including requirements, architecture, design, construction, testing and maintenance.
-There are also knowledge areas that deal with the fundamentals of computer science, mathematics and engineering, as well as cross-cutting activities pertaining to software quality, security, configuration management and engineering management.
-Furthermore, there are cross-cutting knowledge areas that encompass the processes, operations, professional practice and economics of software engineering, along with a distinct area for software engineering models and methods.
-This knowledge area encompasses the processes and methodologies associated with modelling, the various types of models, including those pertaining to information, behaviour and structure, and the analysis of models, see also~\citep{schieferdecker2024}.
+According to the IEEE Software Engineering Body of Knowledge (SWEBOK~\citep{swebok2024}, see also Figure~\ref{figSWEBOK}), the software lifecycle is comprised of distinct phases and activities that can be described as knowledge areas, including requirements, architecture, design, construction, testing, and maintenance.
+There are also knowledge areas that deal with the fundamentals of computer science, mathematics, and engineering, as well as cross-cutting activities pertaining to software quality, security, configuration management, and engineering management.
+Furthermore, there are cross-cutting knowledge areas that encompass the processes, operations, professional practice, and economics of software engineering, along with a distinct area for software engineering models and methods.
+This knowledge area encompasses the processes and methodologies associated with modelling, the various types of models, including those pertaining to information, behaviour, and structure, and the analysis of models, see also~\citep{schieferdecker2024}.
 Overall, SWEBOK addresses dedicated model-based and model-driven approaches in each knowledge area, such as model-based requirements specification, model-based architecture, model-driven design, lifecycle models, executable models, model-based testing, etc.

-Models in SE are the key to dealing with the complexity of software.
-Models provide the essential abstractions to capture requirements, support design decisions, or to offer comprehensive overviews of software structures and behaviours.
+This is because models in SE are the key to dealing with the complexity of software: Models provide the essential abstractions to capture requirements, support design decisions, or to offer comprehensive overviews of software structures and behaviours.
 They are essential tools in the engineering process for constructing and maintaining software.
-They are also vital for configuration, monitoring and other runtime support during software operation and management.
+They are also vital for configuration, monitoring, and runtime support during software operation and management.